ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       })
     }

-We can't simply use `grunt.config` to set `watch` configuration in each file, as it will override same `watch` configuration in already imported files.
+We can't simply use `grunt.config` to set `watch` configuration in each file, as it will override the same `watch` configuration in already imported files.
 And leaving it in a standalone file sounds like a bad option too — after all, we wanted to keep all related things close.

 Fret not! `[grunt.config.merge](https://gruntjs.com/api/grunt.config#grunt.config.merge)` to the rescue!

 While `grunt.config` explicitly sets and *overrides* any existing values in Grunt config, `grunt.config.merge` recursively merges value with already existing Grunt config.
 And so we get single Grunt config.
-Simple, but effective way to keep related things together.
+A simple, but effective way to keep related things together.

 An example: